OmeRichWeizmann/omer-intro-to-lab-automation/Project2-Blink/README.md

  - no need to commit anything in this project

 ## Exercises
-- LED blinks when: the code is running
+- LED blinks when: The LED blinks while the code is running.